 Acadian has a \$2.0 million Canadian dollar denominated revolving credit facility with a major Canadian bank for general corporate purposes.
 This facility bears interest at floating rates based on bank prime rates plus applicable margin and is due on demand.
-As at December 31, 2021 the facility remains undrawn.
+As at December 31, 2022 the facility was undrawn.